-Following the Port Development Strategy and annual TCS engagement that revealed the need for large vessel investment, PoM launched a dedicated rebalancing engagement in September 2020.
-This engagement sought to:
+Following the Port Development Strategy (PDS) and annual TCS consultations, which revealed the need for an ongoing program of large vessel investment, PoM launched a dedicated rebalancing engagement in September 2020.
+PoM conducted this engagement in two phases.
+Phase 1 sought to: